The attorneys at GillespieShields practice family, employment, civil, criminal, and immigration law.

 Innocent people may assume that if they can just explain themselves, they will be able to talk their way out of the situation.
 This is usually a grave mistake.
 In your haste to explain yourself, you can easily say something against your interests.
 It is important to understand that if a police officer has decided to arrest you, you will not be able to talk him or her out of it.
 However, if the officer is still undecided, you can absolutely talk him or her into arresting you by waiving your right to remain silent.
 Innocent people talk themselves into getting arrested all the time.

-If you stand accused of a crime, you need the support of an experienced criminal defense attorney.
+If you stand accused of a crime, remember your Miranda Rights.
+You need the support of an experienced criminal defense attorney.
 Schedule a consultation with an experienced attorney at GillespieShields today!

 In addition to criminal law, the attorneys at Gillespie, Shields, Goldfarb, & Taylor are skilled in family, civil, probate, employment and immigration law.
 They are a fixture of the community and serve the Phoenix and Mesa areas.
 Schedule your consultation today.